ztong87/dumpitracegen/README.md

             0         255     1024    MPI_CHAR       5      rand               1

 Adding new traffic patterns:
-    Add the traffic pattern .py file into the traffic directory.
+    Add the traffic pattern.py file into the traffic directory.
         Input:
             Job dictionary from parser